danyaalh123/AXD-Parametric-Speaker-Installation/System Design.md

 ### ADC and Signal Processing
 The Nyquist-Shannon sampling theorem was applied, ensuring a sampling frequency at least twice the highest audible frequency intended for reproduction.
 Sampling at 9.6 kHz provided a theoretical bandwidth sufficient for clear speech and moderate-quality audio reproduction.

 Advanced filtering methods tested include exponential moving average (EMA), moving average, median, and FIR filters.
-However, direct ADC-to-PWM mapping offered superior performance by minimizing latency and processing load, essential given the limited computational resources of the Arduino.
+However, direct ADC-to-PWM mapping offered superior performance by minimizing latency and processing load.
+The other methods reduced signal noice but also reduced clarity.

 ### Prototyping and Implementation
 Prototypes were built on breadboards initially for flexibility, then finalized on stripboards for robustness.
 KiCad was used for schematic design and documentation.